Coronavirus - Seeking Veterinary Care

 Coming to our practice

-Please bear in mind that our doors will remain locked to prevent our clients from entering the practice During our normal opening hours, call us on 01909 472059 to speak to a member of our team regarding consultations for your pet, flea and worm treatment, repeat prescriptions, and emergency care.
+Please bear in mind that our doors will remain locked to prevent our clients from entering the practice until asked to do so by our team.
+During our normal opening hours, call us on 01909 472059 to speak to a member of our team regarding consultations for your pet, flea and worm treatment, repeat prescriptions, and emergency care.

 Should you require emergency veterinary advice or treatment outside of our normal hours, we typically provide an out of hours service until 8pm daily, and then Vets Now in Sheffield provide emergency care for our clients at all other times – find out more.